eineflocke/advanced-select-multiple/README.md

 ```

 3. add styling
-4. make a new instance from `new Asm(CSSselector, object or array)` for option initialization
+4. make a new instance from `new Asm(CSSSelector, object or array)` for option initialization

 ```js
 const asm = new Asm('#test', {